Management of vessels during the 2020-21 Brown marmorated stink bug (BMSB) risk season

-- New webpage published: Management of vessels during the 2019-20 Brown marmorated stink bug (BMSB) risk season
+- New webpage published 25 August 2020: Management of vessels during the 2020-21 Brown marmorated stink bug (BMSB) risk season

-In 2019-20, the Department of Agriculture, Water and the Environment (the department) has introduced seasonal measures for vessels to manage the risk of Brown marmorated stink bug (BMSB).
+Between 1 September 2020 and 31 May 2021, the department has seasonal measures for vessels to manage the risk of Brown marmorated stink bug (BMSB).
 The seasonal measures enable the department to: